 Fortunately, regulators in many regions are also clear that data about your bank transactions should be yours to use in whatever way you choose.
 In the US the Consumer Finance Protection Bureau (CFPB) has recently published new Principles For Consumer-Authorized Financial Data Sharing and Aggregation.
 In Europe, the EU Revised Payment Services Directive which comes into force in 2018 is seen as a game-changer, that will break your bank's strangle-hold on your data.
 In Australia, the government’s public Productivity Commission inquiry into Data Availability published its report in May 2017, and concludes that fundamental change is needed to free up access to data.

-For sure, change is coming that will improve your freedom to access data about your bank transactions in your own choice of software, and banks are going to have to adjust.
+Change is coming that will improve your freedom to access data about your bank transactions in your own choice of software, and banks are going to have to adjust.
 Right now, however, there are no standards for how bank data is made available, and extracting data on your behalf is a very complex and specialist process.

 How does Wave get my bank data?